near/docs/docs/develop/node/validator/compile-and-run-a-node.md

 By the way, if you’re familiar with Cargo, you could wonder why not run `cargo build -p neard --release` instead.
-While this will produce a binary, the result will be a less optimised version.
+While this will produce a binary, the result will be a less optimized version.
 On technical level, this is because building via `make neard` enables link-time optimisation which is disabled by default.